Shirwarsame/SOEN363_PhaseTwo/README.md

 we did it:
 - Right-click on the name of your created database, then click on import collections
 - Click on the “+”
+- Select all collections from the dataset
+- Click on “execute”
+- The collections should have loaded into your database

 To run the code simply insert the queries into the IntelliShell from Studio 3T